praju23mj/Collaborative-TMS/README.md

 # Collaborative Task Management App

-This is a Collaborative Task Management Application built with React.js.
+This is a Collaborative Task Management Application built with React.js and backend includes express and mongoDb.
 It allows users to create, assign, and track tasks in a team environment.

 ## Table of Contents